 - Pain relievers: Tylenol (acetaminophen) or ibuprofen are recommended for temporary relief (9).

-- Rubber band ligation: A special rubber band is tied around the base of hemorrhoid to cut off the blood supply.
+- Rubber band ligation: A special rubber band is tied around the base of the hemorrhoid to cut off the blood supply.
 The banded part then shrinks and falls off within a week or so.

 - Sclerotherapy: A chemical solution is injected into the internal hemorrhoids and the surrounding area.
 It will affect the blood flow and shrink the hemorrhoids.